matzew/aerogear-ios/API.md

 To create a pipeline, you need to use the AGPipeline class.
 Below is an example:

-    // create the 'todo' pipeline;
+    // NSURL object:
     NSURL* projectsURL = [NSURL URLWithString:@"http://todo-aerogear.rhcloud.com/todo-server/projects/"];

-    // create it with 'one' pipe inside;
+    // create the 'todo' pipeline it with 'one' pipe inside;
     AGPipeline* todo = [AGPipeline pipelineWithPipe:@"projects" url:projectsURL type:@"REST"];